anamika03/Web_Hosting_With_Maven/README.md

 To customize your webpage, follow these steps:

-1. Locate the `StartApplication.java` file under the `src/main/` directory.
+1. Locate the `index.html` file under the `src/main/resources/templates/` directory.

-2. Edit the `StartApplication.java` as per your choice.
+2. Edit the `index.html` as per your choice.

 3. Save your changes.